-where $\rho_c = m_e \epsilon_0 \omega_0^2 / \ q_e^2$ is the critical plasma density.
+where $\varrho_c = m_e \epsilon_0 \omega_0^2 / \ q_e^2$ is the critical plasma density.

-Our goal is to model the evolution of short laser pulses propagating in gaseous media such as noble gases and air.
-These pulses are traveling at a~certain velocity in the $z$-direction.
-In the linear regime, they travel at the group velocity $v_g(\omega_0)=1/k^{\prime}$, and it is a good assumption that the nonlinear effects under consideration will not change this too much.
-Hence, the derivation of the field envelope $\mathcal{E}$ with respect to $z$ is dominated by the motion of the pulse, and we have
+Our objective is to model the evolution of short laser pulses propagating in gaseous media such as noble gases and air.
+These pulses propagate along the $z$-axis with a well-defined velocity.
+In the linear regime, they travel at the group velocity $v_g(\omega_0)=1/k^{\prime}$.
+It is safe to assume, under the present conditions, that the impact of nonlinear effects on $v_g$ is small.
+Consequently, the derivative of the field envelope $\mathcal{E}$ with respect to $z$ is primarily governed by pulse motion such that

-Hence, with the transformation into coordinates moving with the pulse, $\tilde{t}=t-k^{\prime}z$ and $\tilde{z}=z$, it is possible to achieve an even weaker dependency of the field envelope on the propagation variable.
-With Eqs.~(\ref{svea_spacetime}) and (\ref{pulseass}) we see
+By being transformed into coordinates moving with the pulse, defined by $\tilde{t}=t-k^{\prime}z$ and $\tilde{z}=z$, the dependence of the field envelope on the propagation variable becomes even weaker.
+Using Eqs.~(\ref{svea_spacetime}) and (\ref{pulseass}) we find

-For simplicity, we will remove the tilde $\sim$ after applying the transformation, and with Equation (\ref{nottingham_eq: ksq}) the left-hand side of Eq.~(\ref{eq:waveeq}) reads
+For simplicity, the tilde notation will be dropped after this transformation.
+Using the Taylor expansion (\ref{nottingham_eq: ksq}), the left-hand side of Eq.~(\ref{eq:waveeq}) becomes

-In gases, it is justified to assume $k^{\prime}=1/c$, $n_b=1$ and therefore $1+\cu k^{\prime} \partial_t / k_0=\hat{T}$.
-With the relation (\ref{svearet}) we neglect in (\ref{eq:lhswaveeq}) the second derivative with respect to $z$, and after multiplying with the inverse operator $\hat{T}^{-1}$ the ultimate propagation equation reads
+In gaseous media, it is reasonable to assume $k^{\prime}\approx1/c$, $n_b\approx1$, and we can conveniently replace $1+\cu k^{\prime} \partial_t / k_0$ in (\ref{eq:lhswaveeq}) by the operator $\hat{T}$ introduced earlier.
+Using the relation (\ref{svearet}), we further neglect in (\ref{eq:lhswaveeq}) the second derivative with respect to $z$.
+After applying the inverse operator $\hat{T}^{-1}$, the resulting propagation equation reads